FAQ

 The American Academy of Pediatric Dentistry recommends that a child first see the dentist after their first tooth erupts or by their first birthday.
 Early examination and preventive care will protect your child’s smile now and in the future.

-Bitten or cut tongue, lip or cheek
+Bitten or cut tongue, lip, or cheek

 Broken Tooth

 Gently clean any dirt from the injured area with warm water.
 Put a cold compress over the injured area.
-If it is possible, try to find the tooth fragments and put them in milk.
+If possible, try to find the tooth fragments and put them in milk.
 Then call our office!

 How do we prevent early tooth decay?